Transmission/Communication Medium or Channel:

 Features:

-• A wave having frequencies between 1 GHz to 300 GHz are called microwaves.
+• A wave having frequencies between 1 GHz to 300 GHz is called a microwave.

-• Microwaves are unidirectional i.e. the sending and receiving antennas need to be aligned.
+• Microwaves are unidirectional, i.e., the sending and receiving antennas need to be straight aligned.

 • Microwave is by far the most widely used form of radio transmission.